 Trying to get in touch with CyberGhost’s support team via live chat took me under a minute, and support staff was effective.
 I threw them a few basic questions on configuration and was pleased to note that they were quite knowledgeable in both general issues as well as specific ones regarding their own range of apps.

 6. Great Marketing Content

 Normally I detest marketing departments since to me they represent everything that is wrong about most businesses today.
 CyberGhost however changes my mindset on this.
 Their entire marketing team, from branding to outreach has done an excellent job.

 It seems as though they’ve found the exact right balance of professionalism versus fun in their delivery.
 For those who sign up on their site, you will note that all communications with them come with just the right mix of information and playfulness.
 This is really rare in a company today, with most leaning one way or another.

-For those willing to sign up for their three-year plan, CyberGhost drops its price to a mind-boggling $2.75/mo.
+For those willing to sign up for their three-year plan, CyberGhost drops its price to a mind-boggling $2.29/mo with another 3 months for FREE.
 For a service that’s offering the features and performance that CyberGhost is, this deal is hard to beat.

 Of course, that’s a long term commitment, so if you plan to jump on it, make sure you are aware that CyberGhost also offers a 45-day money-back guarantee in case you change your mind.

 Although this is a bit far off since not many brands do it, CyberGhost could have partnered with some third-parties to install their service as a default on routers for sale.
 The installation of VPNs on routers can be complex and having it pre-configured for you can be a game changer.

 To tell the truth though, this is kind of nit picking, but that’s what CyberGhost gets for running such a great service.